 Nobody expects a fire in their premises; however, when a fire hits the results can be catastrophic.
 Expensive repair bills, costly downtime and a delay in business operations all affect your bottom line and in the worst cases, it endangers lives.

-In order to stay within the law building owners must ensure that their fire safety measures including fire doors and escape doors are maintained as fit-for-purpose.
 Article 17 of the Fire Safety Order places a legal obligation on them to have ‘a suitable maintenance regime to ensure relevant equipment is kept in an efficient state’.
 As you would expect this not only refers to alarms, extinguishers and means of escape but also the fire doors that protect escape routes by resisting fire and smoke spread and the escape doors used to reach a place of safety.

 Thus, keeping fire doors in working order both internally and externally is essential.
 Not only does it help ensure you and your building remain compliant, it also reduces maintenance costs by catching defects early before a door needs replacing.
 Depending on the location, usage and footfall level of the door, you can choose the level of inspection for example: